alexandermander/SLP/main.typ

 #pagebreak()
 = Transport Layer Security (TLS) + Secure Shell (SSH)

-== Assignment TLS Cipher Suite (Individual)
+== Assignment TLS Cipher Suite (Individual) + Analyze their components

 *Review Valid Combinations of TLS Cipher Suites mentioned in the slides*

-- #emph[Study the provided list of valid TLS cipher suites]: \
+- *Assignment* #emph['Study the provided list of valid TLS cipher suites']: \

-the cipher suites is a sqcunet of algorithm steips that is importtent to make sure that there can be sectyre commitation on the internet the first
-#emph[Key exchange between partners], is the
-method to prefrom a key exchange for both of the client and server, typically is it the
-Diffie-Hellman algorithm htat are bring used to preftrom this key exchange \
-#emph[Authentication (of the server)] is a
-method to ensure that the clienbt can make sure that the server that hte client is commitation with is a Valid server and where the clienet is cheking with puvlick certs thath the ciertifkted that the user gets is a valid and sigued bye oine of a known puvlick ciertifkted previer \

-#emph[Symmetrical de/encryption of message ] is
-the algorithm whre the server and client is usitn hte key that thay have hard to encrypt and decrypt the messages that hte partis are singing to eachheder

-#emph[Block cipfer ]
-...

-#emph[Message Authentication and Integrit]
+#enum(
+	enum.item[
+		*Key Exchange*
+		\
+		In the 10 valid TLS cipher suites, three different key exchange methods are used: #emph[RSA, DHE, ECDHE].
+RSA is a method where the two parties use public keys to encrypt the symmetric key that both sides will use.
+DHE (Diffie-Hellman Ephemeral) is a technique where the two parties use the Diffie-Hellman algorithm to derive a shared secret key that will be used to encrypt the messages they send to each other.
+ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) is another method to derive a shared secret key, but this one uses elliptic curve cryptography to achieve stronger security with smaller key sizes.

+	],
+	enum.item[
+		*Authentication*
+		\

+		RSA is a public-key algorithms.
+That can be used for authentication of the server, by signing secure digital messages and certificates.
+The security of RSA relies on the

+		ECDSA (Elliptic Curve Digital Signature Algorithm) works in a similar to  the RSA way but is based on elliptic-curve cryptography.
+	],
+	enum.item[
+		*Encryption Algorithm + Mode*

+		AES is a symmetric-key encryption algorithm and is the one used most often in the valid TLS cipher suites from the slides.
+AES is a block cipher that can use three key lengths:
+		128-bit, 192-bit, or 256-bit.
+The mode defines how the blocks of data are processed.
+Common modes in TLS include CBC (Cipher Block Chaining) and GCM (Galois/Counter Mode).
+CBC mode encrypts each block based on the previous one, while GCM mode provides both encryption and built-in integrity verification.

+	],

+enum.item[
+		*MAC Function*
+		\
-Message Authentication is a method to authenticate a msg to verivid that the message is from the person that turt the part that hte clinet is commitation with.
-Integrit is the mehoed hwere the paortis in a commitation channel can make sure that non of the message havs not beking tmeriuned with
+		Message Authentication is a method used to verify that a message truly comes from the sender the client is communicating with.

-- #emph[Analyze their components: key exchange method, authentication algorithm, encryption algorithm + mode, and MAC function.]: \
+		Integrity ensures that the parties in a communication channel can confirm that none of the messages have been tampered with during transmission.
+In TLS, this is achieved using a MAC function such as SHA256 or SHA384, which creates a unique fingerprint for each message.
+If the message changes in any way, the fingerprint no longer matches, and the receiver can detect that the data has been altered.
+	]

+)

 *Design 3 “Impossible” Cipher Suites + Justify
 Each Invalid Combination *:

 #enum(
     enum.item[
 	  *TLS_DH_DSA_WITH_AES_128_CBC_SHA:*
 	  \
+		This combination is invalid because the Diffie-Hellman (DH) and the DSA are not compatible for key exchange and authentication, since DSA is designed only to sign messages.
+		Therefore, there is no authentication in this cipher suite.

     ],

     enum.item[
-      *TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256:*
+      *TLS_AES_RSA_WITH_ECDH_GCM_SHA256:*
       \

-  This cipher suite looks valid at first, but it
-    is impossible by definition because AES-GCM is an AEAD cipher (Authenticated Encryption with
-    Associated Data).
-AEAD algorithms already
-    include both encryption and integrity
-    protection internally.
-Therefore, using an
-    additional SHA256 message authentication code
-    (MAC) is redundant and invalid.
-TLS
-    specifications (RFC 5288, RFC 8446) clearly
-    define AEAD suites without separate MAC
-    algorithms.
-The correct version would be
-    TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 where
-    the “SHA256” only refers to the handshake hash, not the MAC.
-Adding it as a MAC breaks the AEAD design and cannot exist in real TLS implementations.
+		AES is a symmetric encryption algorithm and cannot be used for key exchange, while ECDH is an asymmetric key exchange method.
+		Combining them in this order makes the suite structure incorrect and therefore an impossible combination in TLS.
     ],

-    enum.item[
-      * TLS_RSA_PSK_WITH_CHACHA20_POLY1305_SHA1 :*
+    //enum.item[
+    //  *TLS_AES_RSA_WITH_ECDH_GCM_SHA256:*
-      \
+    //  \

-  This combination is also invalid because it
-    mixes RSA authentication with the PSK
-    (Pre-Shared Key) mechanism, which is
-    conceptually incompatible.
-In TLS, a cipher
-    suite can use either a certificate-based
-    method (like RSA or ECDSA) or a PSK-based method, but not both together unless defined in a hybrid form (e.g., DHE_PSK).
-    Additionally, CHACHA20_POLY1305 already
-    includes its own authentication (AEAD), making
-    the extra SHA1 redundant and insecure.
-This combination was never defined in any TLS RFC and would fail negotiation in any real implementation.

-    ]
+    //]

 )

 //- Review Valid Combinations of TLS Cipher Suites mentioned in the slides: